 Office: 813.250.0500 Fax: 813.276.1600

-Many blood test DUI cases occur after a crash or accident when the driver is charged with DUI causing property damage or bodily injury.
-The blood test can also occur after the driver goes into an ambulance or to the hospital for any other reason.
-Call us to find out how we fight to exclude the results of the chemical test.
+For this reason, many blood test DUI cases occur after a crash or accident when the driver is charged with DUI causing property damage or bodily injury.
+The blood test might also be requested if the driver enters an ambulance or goes to the hospital for any other reason.

 Click here to read more about our Recent Case Results in DUI Cases.

-Leslie Sammis has been fighting DUI cases including cases involving legal or hospital blood for more than 14 years.
+Leslie Sammis has been fighting DUI cases including cases involving legal or hospital blood for more than 18 years.
 She has filed and litigated many complicated motions to suppress in these cases in and around Tampa and Plant City in Hillsborough County, FL, in DUI blood test cases involving a legal or medical blood draw.
-Call today for a free consultation to discuss your case at 813-250-0500.

-Blood test cases can arise in a number of different circumstances including:
+Blood test cases can arise in different circumstances including:

 In most cases, the officer has no right to force a blood draw if the person refuses to test.
 When the officer has no other legal grounds to request the test he might allege that the request was "consensual" because the driver agreed that the officer could take the blood.
 Any consensual blood draw is highly suspect under the Fourth Amendment and should be contested during a motion to suppress the blood test.